Elisha M. Wachman, MD

 Pronouns: she/her/hers

-Dr. Wachman is an Associate Professor of Pediatrics at the BU Chobanian & Avedisian School of Medicine and attending neonatologist at Boston Medical Center (BMC).
+Dr. Wachman is a Professor of Pediatrics at the BU Chobanian & Avedisian School of Medicine and attending neonatologist at Boston Medical Center (BMC).
 She is currently the Vice Chair for Research in the Department of Pediatrics at BMC, and the Co-Director of the BU CTSI Integrated Pilot Grant Award Program.
 She is a nationally recognized clinical and translational researcher with expertise in neonatal opioid withdrawal syndrome (NOWS) and substance use disorders in pregnancy.
 Her specific research interests include the genetics and epigenetics of NOWS, treatments for opioid use disorder (OUD) in pregnancy, and the use of non-pharmacologic care methods to improve NOWS outcomes.
 She is currently the principal investigator on two NIH studies examining opioid use disorder in pregnancy, genetic markers, and long-term maternal and infant outcomes.
 She also leads several other NIH and foundation funded studies involving pregnant individuals with OUD / infants with NOWS.

 Diversity, Equity, Inclusion and Accessibility